Tips on getting more out of life with less

 If you can’t understand what others are saying, their opinions become far less important.
 Language expert Prof. Polly Glottalstop from the University of Cryptolinguistics encourages you to invent your own language, complete with unique grammar rules and vocabulary.
 By communicating in this secret language, you’ll foster a sense of self-sufficiency and independence that will make the need for external validation a thing of the past.

-See also How to Get Rid Of Anxiety
+See also How to Get Rid Of Negative Energy

 Create a Validation Vacuum